KxSystems/docs/docs/ml/automl/userguide/preproc.md

 LinearRegression            | regression
 RegKeras                    | regression

-These models can be augmented through modification of the text files `regmodels.txt` and `classmodels.txt` within the `mdl_def` folder of the github repository
+These models can be augmented through modification of `regmodels.txt` and `classmodels.txt` within the `mdl_def` folder of the github repository.

-The following examples show how the models would be defined within the workflow as a result of changes to initial input.
-For clarity the application of `.aml.runexample` is provided.
+The following examples show how models are defined within the workflow as a result of changes to the initial input.
+For clarity, the application of `.aml.runexample` is provided.

 ```q
 q)5#data:([]100?1f;100?1f;100?1f)